phamquiluan/baro/README.md

 ### Reproduce RQ1 - Anomaly Detection Effectiveness

 To reproduce the anomaly detection performance of BARO, as presented in Table 2.
-You can run the following commands:
+You can run the following commands (the corresponding dataset will be automatically downloaded and extracted to folder `./data`):

 ```bash
 $ python main.py --dataset OnlineBoutique --anomaly-detection